-Currently, there are 170 staff members in INAPI and 108 external experts.
+Currently, there are 172 staff members in INAPI and 108 external experts.
 The search and examination team consists of 132 professionals who are proficient in the patent examination reports, in all technical areas.
 The internal Examination Department Structure considers 5 technical areas, namely: Pharmaceuticals, Industrial Chemistry, Biotechnology, Mechanical and Electrics, hence allowing INAPI to cover all the technical areas.
 This number is expected to be increased in the nearest future, as new professionals will be recruited to accomplish new challenges.
 In this regard, in 2019 new professionals were incorporated and began the training program.
 As part of the managing plan for changes in the examiners' workload, new participants were trained to absorb fluctuations in a continuously rising demand.
 Hence, examiners of several technical areas not involved in PCT activities worked along with more experienced examiners in new applications filed, thereby acquiring more experience for facing the international searching tasks, helping to lighten the workload of the staff.
 The unfortunate events of 2020 didn't allow INAPI to consider new recruitments for that purpose.
-However, some of the examiners recruited in 2019 are still supervised by senior examiners when preparing ISRs and WOs.
+This situation extended for 2021.

-The annual training program that it is yearly conducted in INAPI considers both the technical and lingual training for the examiners.
+The annual training program that is yearly conducted in INAPI considers both the technical and lingual training for the examiners.
 These considerations allow INAPI's professional staff to maintain both technical and language qualifications, mainly in the English language, although some examiners are skilled in the German and French language.
 Indeed, all of our experts, both internal and external, have at least an intermediate level of English, and 80% of them have an advanced level of this language.